The Cambridge Drug Discovery Institute is focused on understanding and manipulating proteostasis.

 Targeting proteostasis mechanisms for the treatment of neurodegeneration.

-The Cambridge DDI is developing new approaches to slow or halt the progress of the diseases that cause dementia.
+The ALBORADA DDI is developing new approaches to slow or halt the progress of the diseases that cause dementia.
 Our primary focus is to explore mechanisms associated with the misfolded, aggregated proteins which characterise most neurodegenerative diseases.

 There is strong evidence that the misfolded and oligomerised forms of proteins such as tau (Alzheimer’s disease and other tauopathies), huntingtin (Huntington’s disease) and α-synuclein (Parkinson’s disease, dementia with Lewy bodies) are key species responsible for driving the development of the diseases that cause dementia.